Before there was a Malcolm X, Kwame Nkrumah, Marcus Garvey, or a Steve Biko, there was Edward Wilmot Blyden – one of the Fathers of Pan Africanism.

 Such was his dedication to Islam, African culture, and Pan-African thought, that in 1901, Sierra Leone awarded him with the position of Director of Muslim Education – a billet that he would hold for 5 years.
 With his position came the responsibility of teaching English to Muslim youths, bridging the divide between Muslims and Christians in Africa, and establishing a harmonious co-existence.

-The works of Blyden had a deep, long-lasting impact on one of the greatest Trinidadian journalists to ever live, George Padmore.
-Padmore, along with men like Kenya’s Jomo Kenyatta, the Ghana’s Kwame Nkrumah and South Africa’s Peter Abrahams.
-Blydens lessons were not lost on the founder of The Negro World, Marcus Garvey either.
+The works of Blyden had a deep, long-lasting impact on one of the greatest Trini journalists to ever live, George Padmore.
+Padmore, along with men like Kenya’s Jomo Kenyatta, Ghana’s Kwame Nkrumah and South Africa’s Peter Abrahams who would inspire generations of African freedom fighters to come.

 Today, Blyden’s name is all but forgotten, but every Pan-African and organization – including this one – owes a debt of honor and gratitude to our Ancestor.